Andrew-M-Stephenson/AI_Football_Project/README.md

 Highlights a “current box”.

-You move between boxes with A/D.
+Move between boxes with A/D.

-You press:
+Press:

 1 → label current box as QB